albrodfer1/cks-exam/chops/chop.md

 - `aa-status`: App armor status.
 Shows the profiles loaded

 - `ln -s /etc/apparmor.d/root.apparmor.myscript.sh /etc/apparmor.d/disable/ & apparmor_parser -R /etc/apparmor.d/root.apparmor.myscript.sh`: Disable apparmor profile

+- `apparmor_parser -q <<EOF`: Create an apparmor profile and loads it directly to the kernel

+- `systemctl reload apparmor`

+- You can unload the profile using `apparmor_parser` by specifying the `-R` option.
+This removes the profile from the in-kernel policy.

   #### Explanation of a profile